 The tracking number is typically provided by the seller through a confirmation email or printed on the shipping receipt.
 Whether you're eagerly awaiting a new gadget or vital documents, package tracking keeps you informed every step of the way.
+You can use a tracking number search on the USPS website to check the latest status of your shipment.

 USPS tracking numbers vary in format based on their corresponding mail classes.
 It's essential to understand how to interpret these diverse formats.